pereiraleo447/worldbuilding-obsidian/Lands of the East/STORY & QUESTS/MAIN PLOTLINE/Wrath of the Kaiju.md

 # Scenes and Encounters

-- A massive caravan, easily in the hundreds, travels mostly in silence, escorted by [[Silk Purse]] officials / [[Heirs of Kirin]] volunteers.
-They are the only remaining survivors of a kaiju rampage a few towns over, and are to be relocated in a different town/city.
+- [ ] A massive caravan, easily in the hundreds, travels mostly in silence, escorted by [[Silk Purse]] officials / [[Heirs of Kirin]] volunteers.
+The civilians, battered and bruised, are the only remaining survivors of a kaiju rampage a few towns over, and are being escorted as refugees into the capitol.
-	- Could lead to a side quest where the players themselves are asked to help with escorting future refugees through a dangerous environment, or even helping this same caravan reach their destination.
+	- [ ] Leads to a side quest where the players themselves are asked to help with escorting the refugees through a dangerous environment, or even helping this same caravan reach their destination.
+- [ ] The ruins of a rampaged town can be seen in the distance, the residue of primordial magic still lingers heavy in the air.
+The environment is unusually still for the next few miles, almost as if the landscape itself is in mourning.
+	- [ ] If searched, the village ruins contains a very small amount of treasure (maybe a minor magic item).
+A successful check reveals dozens of previous tracks-- there's always more than a few people willing to profit off of someone else's suffering...